quadram-institute-bioscience/dadaist2/docs/pages/dadaist2.md

 - _--primers_ FOR:REV

-    Strip primers with amplicheck, otherwise trim the primer regions with fastp.
+    Strip primers with _amplicheck_ (from SeqFU), otherwise trim the primer regions with _fastp_ (see below).

 - _-j_, _--just-concat_

     Do not try merging paired end reads, just concatenate.
+    _Experimental_.

+- _--skip-qc_

+    Do not perform any filtering.
+    _Experimental_.

 ## Metabarcoding processing